-To avoid being considered as "late" payments must be made no later than 8 p.m.
-ET the day prior to the due date.
-So, if your tax payment is due on April 15, it must be entered no later than 8 p.m.
-ET on April 14.
+To avoid having your payment considered late, you must make EFTPS payments no later than 8 p.m.
+Eastern time the day before the due date.
+For example, if your tax payment is due on April 15, it must be entered no later than 8 p.m.
+Eastern on April 14.

 What's the Difference Between EFTPS and E-File?